Series 9 Options Operations, Exercise/Assignment, and Settlement

 • Assignment and exercise procedures are customer-impact issues because they affect who receives obligations and when.

-• The stronger answer usually protects the integrity of the exercise, allocation, and settlement process.
+• The stronger answer usually protects the integrity of the exercise, allocation, settlement, outage-response, and audit-trail process.

 Sample Exam Question